Conker's Bad Fur Day: Programming

-The developers heavily analyzed Super Mario 64 in making Conker's Bad Fur Day, especially when it came to the camera.
+The developers heavily analysed Super Mario 64 in making Conker's Bad Fur Day, especially when it came to the camera.
 The staff noticed it, along with Prince of Persia 3D (1999), used "fixed views" that could not be controlled by the player.
 To make the game look cinematic, Rare went with having a fixed camera that was very zoomed out.
 To increase the number of simultaneous light sources to four, one programmer spent four months deciphering and rewriting the Nintendo-supplied Japanese-commented microcode for the Nintendo 64's Reality Coprocessor, while another microcoded the support for MP3, reverberation, and Dolby Pro Logic surround sound.

 The length of all cutscenes combined total around two hours.
 Marlow programmed a "cutscene editor" that allowed for separately-made animations, audio files, visual effects, and camera setups to easily be compiled together for cutscenes.
 However, making cutscenes was still a lengthy process.
 The editor lacked a feature to preview only bits of cutscenes, meaning they had to be played in their entirety before they could be altered again; this made several small changes (such as text copyedits and adjustments to the timing of speech bubbles to match camera angle changes) very tedious.

 The testing for Nintendo's Seal of Quality was strict; although the game was tested in the United States for five days with no bugs noticed, it was 24 hours in the Japan unit's three-day test that they noticed a problem of a cutscene in the first level not being triggered.
 Initially, Gregg's introductory scene (which is triggered the first time the player dies) was not to be "forced" in the "Spooky" level where the reaper appears again, as the programmers assumed no player would get to it without dying; a tester successfully did, so in the final game, the death scene plays once Conker reaches the stage.